 “We believe that the Green Revitalisation Programme has a critical role to play in making a real difference on a number of vital environmental fronts,” said Maseda Ratshikuni, Head of Cause Marketing at Nedbank.

 Food security through GreenChoice

 The food security aspect of the programme is centred around the Green Trust-supported GreenChoice initiative which is focused on improving the way that food is produced, sold and consumer in South Africa.

 Significantly, GreenChoice is working to re-unite the consumer with the farmer, promoting a better understanding of the food supply chain and stressing how important good farming methods are to everyone who lives in South Africa.

-In collaboration with WWF and Conservation International, GreenChoice has produced the ‘Living Farms Reference: a guideline for sustainable farming practices in South Africa.’ (link)
+In collaboration with WWF and Conservation International, GreenChoice has produced ‘Living Farms Reference: a guideline for sustainable farming practices in South Africa.’

 This 28-page publication was very well received by industry and conservation organizations.
 It provides a useful snapshot of the overwhelming evidence that better environmental practices are central to ensuring ongoing productive agriculture and promoting food security in the longer term.

 Also linked to food security is the Southern African Sustainable Seafood Initiative (SASSI), which over the past five years has educated all participants in the seafood chain – from the fishing industry, to wholesalers, to restaurateurs, to consumers – about the critical need for sustainable fishing and seafood consumption.